Program Research & Development

 Hidden Resources' staff has conducted studies throughout the U.S., and draws from its "ground up" knowledge of composting facilities to carefully assess regional dynamics, market potential, and other critical factors associated with organics management infrastructure.

 Source reduction, food donation and decentralized composting programs

 In addition to developing and managing large-scale, centralized composting projects, Hidden Resources has extensive experience in helping public and private sector clients implement food waste reduction campaigns, food donation programs, and decentralized approaches to composting and managing edible and/or compostable discards.
 We are as open minded about what it takes to divert organic materials from the landfill as we are about large-scale systems for centralized strategies, and have a creative team capable of determining what works best for any given application.

 Compost demonstration exhibits

-Hidden Resources has developed several permanent demonstration sites designed to be functional in processing compostable materials as well as educational.
+Hidden Resources has developed several permanent demonstration sites designed to be fully functioning composting operations that are also educational.
 These exhibits include functioning composting units, colorful signage, and address the importance of diverting organics from the landfill, sustainable gardening, landscaping and agriculture, soil health, and the biology of composting, among other topics.